 This is why it is important to consider

 support from others we trust.
 People who care about us want to help us feel better, but they may be unsure of how to act or

 what to say.
 Attempts to help may or may not work.
 Click All the Wrong Places for the risks of sharing the pain of grief with strangers.

 unhelpful, comments people make to the newly bereaved, visit Good Intentions, Unhelpful Remarks.

 Emotional, spiritual and physical support can come from anywhere, but sometimes in the midst of our grief, it

 may be difficult to ask for the support we need, or we may be unable to accept help when it is offered.
 Isolation from friends

 and family can intensify the pain.
-Refer to An Act of Courage for information on grief support programs, both online and off, and A Change of Heart for a different perspective on grief.
+Refer to An Act of Courage for information on grief support programs.